dhruv1898/SCEFETH/README.md

 opkg install kmod-spi-dev
 ```
 ### Pin connection of Dragino\_v1.4 with RPi 2
-Table (?) shows the pin connection of the Dragino\_v1.4 shield with the raspberry pi 2.
+Table below shows the pin connection of the Dragino\_v1.4 shield with the raspberry pi 2.
 |**Dragino\_v1.4** 	| **Raspberry Pi 2** 	| **BCM Pin mapping**	|
 |-----------------------|-----------------------|-----------------------|
 |Reset		   	|11		     	|17			|